andreif/django-heroku/README.md

     cd mysite
     python manage.py runserver

 ### 2.2.
-Add a core app to the site

-    python manage.py startapp core

-### 2.3.
 Set up database and directories in the settings

  - Keep the root dir in a variable
  - Set sqlite3 as db driver and provide the path to db file